Preliminary figures for 2023

-On 11 January 2024, final figures for 2022 were published in the StatBank.
+On 3 September 2024, preliminary figures for 2023 were published in the StatBank.
 See the section “Frequency and timeliness” under “Administrative information” in “About the statistics” for more information.

 Attachment to employment, education and welfare benefits